Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From the Beatles Monthly Book, N°65, December 1968

-Music magazines would give various updates on this “live TV show” project between September 1968 and early 1969.
+Music magazines gave various updates on this “live TV show” project between September 1968 and early 1969.
 The project would morph a few times and would lead to the “Get Back / Let It Be” sessions in January 1969, the Beatles’ last live performance on the rooftop of the Apple building, and the release of the “Let It Be” film in 1970.

 Timeline of events: